Helping a Scared Dog

 - If the behaviour is not safe to ignore (nipping guests, jumping on children, terrorising visitors, scratching people, using teeth), make use of a training lead to attach them to your chair until they settle (and then giving them a stuffed Kong or something to chew may help) or use baby gates to separate the dog from your guests or the situation with minimal interaction from you.
 Then contact an accredited behaviourist to help you with a behaviour modification programme to address the behaviours.

 Why does my dog fear other animals and people?

-Instead, when you have removed your dog, you might think about helping your pet to see the toddler as a good thing.
 Of course, it’s not just toddlers your dog might be scared of – it could be anything from cats to lawnmowers!
 But in each case, there are ways to help your anxious and scared dog be less fearful.

 How does desensitisation work?

-Preventing fears and phobias in puppies
+Preventing noise phobias in puppies